mscdex/filebounce/README.md

 For graphical browsers, if you navigate to `http://myfbserver` you will be prompted with a form with a file field.
 There you can select the file and submit it.
-Shortly after a link will appear at the top of the page containing a link to the file stream.
+Shortly after, a link will appear at the top of the page containing a link to the file stream.

 Similarly you can navigate to a shared file stream URL in a graphical browser